labs-13-market-org/Front-End/README.md

 1️⃣ [UX Design files](🚫add link to design files here) - 🚫 delete if not applicable

 Small markets (flea markets, farmers markets, etc.) can display how many stalls they have available and of what size.
-They can also list the current merchants and link to the vendor's profile so customers can see their products.
-Merchants can rent available stalls on the application and have a display for their store.
-Merchants can upload and update their inventory or services to display on their profile.
+They can also list the current vendors and link to the vendor's profile so customers can see their products.
+Vendors can rent available stalls on the application and have a display for their store.
+Vendors can upload and update their product inventory or services to display on their profile.

-A online platform for merchants to rent stalls from markets to sell produce at public farmers markets.
+An online platform for vendors to rent stalls from markets to sell produce and other goods at public markets.